metridoc/metridoc-rails/README.md

 #### Applying Changes

 To apply changes to your local Docker containers, rebuild the `metridoc` image and then redeploy the Docker stack.

+### Using Homebrew

+    brew install freetds # this may resolve some dependencies needed by tiny_tds, but not all of us had that problem. bundle install
+    bundle exec rake db:setup

 ## Load a DB snapshot to staging